juannpg/NextJS-Suspense-Rendering/README.md

 The code files include detailed explanations of the process through **comments**.

+## Crucial points:
+- For a Suspense component to work properly, all of its content must rely on a promise.

 ## Deployment:
 To view the app on your computer, simply clone the repository and run:
 ```